espocrm/documentation/docs/development/custom-field-type.md

 ### Backend validator

-You can define a validator class in a field metadata file in `validatorClassName` parameter.
+You can define a validator class in a field metadata file in the `validatorClassName` parameter.
 See the [barcode field](https://github.com/espocrm/espocrm/blob/stable/application/Espo/Resources/metadata/fields/barcode.json) as an expamle.